ODnature-REMSEM/OLCI_Chla_stable_v1.0/README.md

 # OLCI_Chla_stable_v1.0
-Describe the stable (v1.0) version for Chlorophyll-a product from Heloise paper.
+Describe the stable script version _(v1.0)_ for Chlorophyll-a product from Héloïse paper.

 ## Getting Started
 These instructions will allow:
 - Run on your local machine the Sentinel-3 OLCI L2 data for development and testing purposes.
-- Create the stable (v1.0) version from Heloise Chla product.
+- Create the stable script version _(v1.0)_ from Héloïse Chla product.
 - Use the last wavelenght thresholds.
 - Improve the code and performance.
 - Keep clear where to find the script for future uses.